aidan-diaz/CareerClutch/README.md

 Link to Project: (LOCAL ONLY AT THIS TIME)

-## CareerClutch is a hitlisting application that allows users to keep track of companies that they are looking to apply to during their job hunt.
+CareerClutch is a hitlisting application that allows users to keep track of companies that they are looking to apply to during their job hunt.

-## TECH USED:
+## Tech Used:

 - React
 - CSS + Tailwind
 - JSON Server (to simulate a REST API)

-## FEATURES
+## Features

 - enter a company, job title, and location for each hitlist item
 - filter entered companies by company name
 - delete a company from their hitlist if they wish to do so

-## FUTURE GOALS
+## Future Goals

 - allow users to update existing companies
 - allow users to enter link to job description